luoixie/luoixie.github.io/_posts/2016-09-20-test-for-new-theme.md

 ---
 # test

-This page just use to testing the new theme!
+This page just use for testing the new theme!

 Thank you !